interrogator/corpkit/_posts/2015-08-30-interrogate.md

 ## Selecting a corpus

 If you were working in the `Build` tab, `corpkit` will try to guess the corpus you want to interrogate.
 If a corpus hasn't been selected, or you'd like to interrogate a different corpus, you can select it now.
+Corpora can also be selected via the File menu.

- Selecting a kind of data
+## Selecting a kind of data

 `corpkit` can presently work with three kinds of data:

 1. Constituency parse trees
 2. Dependency parses
 3. Plain text
+4. Tokenised corpora

 The first two can both be found inside the parsed version of a corpus.
 The third is the unparsed version of the corpus.
+The fourth is your corpus as a list of tokens, which can be created via the `Build` tab.

-When you select a kind of data, the kinds of search that are available to you change.
-These will be explained in the next seciton.
+When you select a kind of data, the kinds of search that are available to you change, as do the kinds of queries that can be understood.
+These will be explained in the next secitons.

- Writing queries

-Depending on the kind of data you want to search, you need to write different kinds of queries.

-## Trees
+### Trees

 If you want to search for information in `trees`, you need to write a Tregex query.
 Tregex is a language for searching syntax trees like this one: